aturley/pony-irc-demo/README.md

   join to.
 Connects to `irc.freenode.net`, port 6667.
 The bot replies to messages that are sent to the nick.

-### NEW

 * Add PING/PONG support to the client.
 No more getting the boot.

+### NEW

+* Add a primitive for generating command strings.

+* Separate command processing and handling.

+* Better argument parsing.
+It now looks for a colon to find the last argument.